Campus Front of India: Raising issues related to Campus/Schools

 CFI held protests against the four year undergraduate program (FYUP), proposed at the Delhi University.
 On the 20th of June 2013, it organized a signature campaign in over 100 colleges of twenty universities in many parts of India.

 After about two years of establishment of the lock-down, CFI along with other student organizations of Jamia Millia Islamia have demanded reopening of the campus at the earliest opportunity.

 Against crime on campus

 CFI protested against the Mangalore One School Management for inaction after a four-year-old girl was sexually assaulted by a cab driver.
 It extended its support to Justice for Baby Nirbhaya Forum by the United Muslim Organization and participated in Silent Candle Light at Mangalore.

 On November 9, 2019, Fathima Latheef, a nineteen year old first-year undergraduate student of Indian Institute of Technology Madras died by suicide in her hostel room in Chennai, allegedly due to the humiliation and religious discrimination she was facing from faculty members.
-CFI staged a protestoutside IIT-Madras demanding that those responsible for her death must be punished.
+CFI staged a protest outside IIT-Madras demanding that those responsible for her death must be punished.